Chen-Jiapei/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](Step6_1.PNG)

 1. Enter a series of command to copy the file to the server and run the file on the server.
+In this way, we can save time when trying to run remotely.
 Then you will see the file is copied to the server.

 ![Image](Step6_2.PNG)